bcgov/nr-epd-organics-info/README.md

 - Access to OpenShift namespace for Organics Info (ORI) project
 - OC CLI installed.(https://console.apps.silver.devops.gov.bc.ca/command-line-tools)
-- .env file is created in the backend folder based on the .env.sample file, the values can be retrieved from secrets in OpenShift namespace.
+- .env file is created in the backend folder based on the .env.sample file, the values can be retrieved from secrets in OpenShift namespace:
+  - `NR_ORACLE_SERVICE_URL=http://localhost:9080`
+  - `NR_ORACLE_SERVICE_KEY` value is the `apiKey` value in the [nr-oracle-service dev project](https://console.apps.silver.devops.gov.bc.ca/k8s/ns/d37bb7-dev/secrets/nr-oracle-service)
+  -  The `OS_` values can be found in the [nr-epd-organics-info-prod project](https://console.apps.silver.devops.gov.bc.ca/k8s/ns/d37bb7-prod/secrets/nr-epd-organics-info-prod)

 Steps:

-1. Open terminal, do oc login and switch to the namespace where the application is deployed.
+1. Open a terminal, run the oc login command and switch to the namespace where the application is deployed.
+   - The oc login command can be found by logging into [OpenShift](https://console.apps.silver.devops.gov.bc.ca/)
+   - Clicking on your name in the top right corner and choose `Copy login command`
+   - Then choose `Developer Log In` and click `Display Token`
+   - Then copy the `oc login ...` command
 2. Run the following command in terminal `oc port-forward service/nr-oracle-service 9080:80`, this enables access to nr oracle service on port 9080 of local machine.
 3. Run the following command in terminal `cd backend && npm install && npm run start:debug`, this will start the backend